iifl-logo

 Disclosure Under the Sexual Harassment of Women At Workplace (Prevention, Prohibition And Redressal) Act, 2013

 The Company has in place an Anti-Sexual Harassment Policy in line with the requirements of The Sexual Harassment of Women at the Workplace (Prevention, Prohibition & Redressal) Act, 2013.
 Internal Complaints Committee (ICC) has been set up to redress complaints received regarding sexual harassment.
 All employees (permanent, contractual, temporary and trainees) are covered under this policy.
-But the company did not have any employee during the year and hence the Company has not received any sexual harassment complaint during the year 2023-24.
+The Company has not received any sexual harassment complaint during the year 2024-25.

 Conservation of Energy, Technology Absorption and Foreign Exchange Earnings